Pratyaksh99/Ruby_On_Rails_HelloApp/README.md

 # Ruby_On_Rails_HelloApp

+First Ruby on Rails App!

-Simple application that prints "Hello World!" based on Ruby on Rails!
+Simple application that prints "Hello, World!" based on Ruby on Rails!